Changes to your electric bill June 2021

 When will this new system start?

-Originally the plan was to introduce the new tariffs on 1 Apr 2021.
-However most of the big suppliers have said they are not ready yet so it has been pushed back to 1 Jun.
+Originally the plan was to introduce the new tariffs on 1 Apr 2021, however the final introduction was pushed back to 1 Jun 2021.

 Using your smart meter